crstickel/chatflow/readme.md

       update frequency if a conversation is stale or inactive or if participants are offline.

+That being said, short-polling is not something I'd want to keep using much beyond the MVP stage of a project like this.

 ## How to Scale

 Because of how this system is setup, data can be partitioned by repository: every model